openforcefield/openff-interchange/docs/using/advanced.md

 1. Look for preset charges from the `charge_from_molecules` argument
 1. Look for chemical environment matches within the `<LibraryCharges>` section
 1. Look for chemical environment matches within the `<ChargeIncrementModel>` section
-1. Try to run AM1-BCC or some variant
+1. Try to run AM1-BCC according to the `<ToolkitAM1BCC>` section or some variant

 If a molecule gets charges from one method, attempts to match charges for later methods are skipped.
+Note that preset charges override the force field and are not checked for consistency; any charges provided to the `charge_from_molecules` argument technically modify the force field.
 For more on how SMIRNOFF defines this behavior, see [this issue](https://github.com/openforcefield/standards/issues/68) and linked discussions.

 Given this complexity, it may be useful to track how each atom actually got charges assigned.
 Interchange has opt-in logging to track this behavior.
 This uses the [standard library `logging` module](https://docs.python.org/3/library/logging.html) at the `INFO` level.
 The easiest way to get started is by adding something like `logging.basicConfig(level=logging.INFO)` to the beginning of a script or program.
 For example, this script: